 How to prepare for the trek?

-Fit people on an average are able to complete the Everest Base Camp Trek.
-The trek goes slow and steady.
+Fit people on average are able to complete the Everest Base Camp Trek.
+The Everest Base Camp Trekking in Nepal goes slow and steady.
 Few stops are also taken for acclimatization.

 However, you can prepare yourself by doing cardiovascular exercises like cycling and hiking before the trek

 How to pack for Everest Base Camp Trekking in Nepal?

 You should always pack lightly.
 Down jacket, Fleece jacket (lightweight casual jacket), and thermal wear is a must as the temperature decreases along with the increase in the height from sea level.
 Long pants, sweatshirts or t-shirts (that wicks away sweat), and fleece jacket should also be packed.